CP1404/Practicals/prac_07/README.md

 # Deliverables

 This section summarises the expectations for marking in this practical.

-- Do not zip up your files.
-- Please submit each file separately.
-- Ensure each file has the correct/exact name, including the extension.
-- Ensure your code is not commented-out (only comments should be commented).
+Please follow the [submission guidelines](../README.md#submission) to ensure you receive marks for your work.

 Files required: